denisyukphp/tmpfile-manager/docs/index.md

 ## Lifecycle events

-Temp file manager is based on events.
-All handlers implemented through events.
-Use them to put your own code in temp file's lifecycle:
+The temp file manager is based on events.
+All handlers are implemented through events.
+Use them to put your own code into the temp file's lifecycle:

 ```text
           ┌─────────────┐